 Insured persons are entitled to specialised outpatient palliative care (SAPV) in the home or family sector.

-As a legally insured person, you are entitled to specialised outpatient palliative care (SAPV).
-The service includes medical and nursing services, including their coordination - especially for pain therapy and symptom control.
+As a person with statutory health insurance, you are entitled to specialised outpatient palliative care (SAPV).
+The service includes medical and nursing services including their coordination - in particular for pain therapy and symptom control.
 The aim is to provide care in the familiar environment of the home or family area.
-This includes, for example, integration assistance facilities for people with disabilities, child and youth welfare and care facilities.
-The special needs of children and adolescents must be taken into account.
+These include, for example, institutions for integration assistance for people with disabilities, child and youth welfare and care facilities.
+The special needs of children and young people must be taken into account.